my-language-skills/books4languages-book-child-theme-for-pressbooks/README.md

 ## Changelog
 ### 1.4.2
 * **ADDITIONS**
   * Modification of displaying post thumbnails related to upgraded version of featured_images_for_pressbooks plugin v0.7
+  * Styles for switching order of bottom navigation bar.

 * **List of Files revised**
   * conent-single.php
+  * style.css

 ### 1.4.1
 * **ADDITIONS**